 Choosing the right supplier: guidance and support

 Quality labels are an important guide for consumers navigating their way through the complexities of the green electricity market. “ok-power” is a particularly good example.
 This label for green electricity products applies stringent criteria in order to verify that a product genuinely contributes to the expansion of renewable energies.
-The label is awarded by the association EnergieVision e.V., set up by the Öko-Institut, WWF Germany and the Consumer Association of North Rhine-Westphalia (Verbraucherzentrale NRW).
+The label is awarded by the association EnergieVision e.V., set up by the Öko-Institut and the Hamburg Institut Consulting gGmbH.
 It helps to create more transparency and trust in the green electricity market.
-The Öko-Institut carries out product certification for the ok-power label on behalf of EnergieVision.

 The consumer website EcoTopTen also regularly compares the products offered by green electricity suppliers on the basis of stringent criteria, and produces recommendations on various suppliers’ green electricity tariffs.